apache/incubator-baremaps/docs/installation.md

 Baremaps will not be active when you switch on your computer unless you add it in a permanent location.
 You can find help about that for example [here](https://wpbeaches.com/how-to-add-to-the-shell-path-in-macos-using-terminal/) ("Adding a permanent location").

-Before go further, you must now install [Docker](https://docs.docker.com/get-docker/).
+Before going further, you must now install [Docker](https://docs.docker.com/get-docker/).

 In order to run Baremaps, you need to setup a [postgis](https://postgis.net/) database.
 The following docker image will allow you to jump start this installation: